 How To Stop Crushing On Someone?
-13 Ways
+17 Ways To Try!

 Figuring out how to stop crushing on a friend is a little different than trying to stop crushing on someone at work.
-You can’t really be too cold to a friend all of a sudden, but the “Please contact me during work hours only” tone you can use with your colleague might just do the trick.
+You can’t really be too cold toward a friend all of a sudden, but the “please contact me during work hours only” tone with your colleague might just do the trick.

-Similarly, trying to stop crushing on someone who is taken, or trying to get over a crush who doesn’t like you back all need to be approached differently.
-Nonetheless, we’re pretty sure you’ll find something up your alley from the following list of things you can do, so without further ado, let’s take a look at what you can be doing:
+Similarly, trying to stop crushing on someone who is taken, or trying to get over a crush who doesn’t like you back needs to be approached differently.
+Nonetheless, we’re pretty sure you’ll find something up your alley from the following list.
+So, without any further ado, let’s take a look at what you can do:

 1. Don’t be too hard on yourself, give it some time

-If you’re trying to figure out how to stop crushing on a guy or a girl, the first thing to realize is that it won’t happen overnight.
-You might not think too much about this person for an entire week, and the minute they pop up in front of you, your heart will skip a beat, the world will move in slow motion, the sky will look bluer – the whole shebang.
+When trying to figure out how to stop crushing on a guy or a girl, the first step is to accept that it won’t happen overnight.
+You might not think too much about this person for an entire week and the minute they pop up in front of you, your heart will skip a beat, the world will move in slow motion, the sky will look bluer – the whole shebang.

-Acknowledge what you are feeling, and give yourself some time to grieve the loss of what you had cooked up in your mind.
+If all these overwhelming feelings are making you wonder, “How long does it take to stop crushing on someone?”, we’ve got some interesting news.
 According to studies, it takes about 4 months for a crush to die down.
+So, acknowledge what you are feeling, and give yourself some time to grieve the loss of what you had cooked up in your mind.
 Just like you grew out of your bangs phase, this feeling shall pass too.

 Related Reading: Dealing With A Crush At Work – How To Handle A Crush On A Coworker